Funded PhD opportunities

-- PhD Supervisor: Thomas Waters and Andrew Osbaldestin
+- PhD Supervisor: Dr Thomas Waters, Professor Andrew Osbaldestin

 If we picture a surface such as a sphere or ellipsoid, then in order to understand the geometry of the surface we need some notion of straight lines.
 Geodesics are a special class of curves in surfaces which play the role of straight lines.
 They are defined by taking the properties of straight lines and generalising them.
 One option is to imagine a particle moving across the surface free from any forces; its path would be a geodesic.
 It is for this reason that geodesics play such a central role in, for example, General Relativity.

 Now suppose we choose a point in the surface and consider a spray of geodesics emanating from that point.
 Due to the curvature of the surface these geodesics may focus along a curve, much like light reflecting off a cup of coffee will focus along a curve on the surface of the liquid.
 The focussing line is known as a caustic, and the caustic of geodesics is called the conjugate locus.

 The equations which describe the geodesics of a surface can be surprisingly complicated, indeed there are simple surfaces for which the geodesic equations cannot be solved.
 The question of whether we can or cannot solve the equations is known as integrability, and one consequence of non-integrability is the chaotic behaviour of geodesic curves.

 This project will make a detailed study of the caustics of geodesics on certain classes of surfaces, a topic of which surprisingly little is known and much remains to be discovered.
 We will also consider the integrability of the geodesic equations on certain surfaces and seek new surfaces which are integrable.
 Finally we will combine these two notions and examine what effect non-integrability has on the caustic of geodesics.